BretFisher/nodejs-rocks-in-docker/README.md

 But, can you be sure that, once your container runtime has ask the container to stop, that:

 - DB transactions are complete
-- Incoming connections have completed and gracefully closed (in )
+- Incoming connections have completed and *gracefully* closed (TCP FIN Packet)

 TODO: write this